Memory Ownership and Smart Pointers

 Summary

-In this lesson, we delved into the concept of unique pointers, a crucial component of modern memory management.
+In this lesson, we explored the concept of unique pointers, a crucial component of modern memory management.
 Let's briefly recap the key points:

 1. Understanding Memory Ownership: We've learned what smart pointers are and how they implement an ownership model for objects in dynamically allocated memory